County magistrate: Law and judicial functions

-After tax collection, law enforcement and legal disputes occupied the most of the magistrate's time and energy.
+After tax collection, law enforcement and legal disputes occupied most of the magistrate's time and energy.
 Social harmony was paramount.
 The annual review for promotion graded the magistrate on his ability to catch thieves and prosecute robberies.
 One demerit was given for every five cases in which he arrested fewer than half the offenders and one merit for every five cases in which he arrested more than half.

 The magistrate lived, worked, and held court in the yamen, a walled compound which housed the local government.
 In theory, any commoner could submit a lawsuit, petition, or complaint after striking a large bell at the entrance to the compound.
 The magistrate administered both judicial and administrative law.
 Scholars in the West once felt that the magistrate did not often become involved in civil disputes and that citizens were reluctant to bring them to the local courts, but research has shown that in fact local society was extremely litigious and that the local government was involved in all types of disputes.

 Legal systems in some parts of the world distinguish civil, criminal, and administrative law, but under the Chinese legal system, the magistrate administered both judicial and administrative law.
 The magistrate was not allowed arbitrary decisions or to rely on local customary law but was constrained both by imperial edicts, which had the force of law, and the law codes.
 These dynastic law codes, such as the Tang Code or the Great Qing Code, included both civil law and criminal law.
 Cases ranged from murder and theft to accusations that a neighbor did not tie his horse or dog or that someone had been kicked or bitten.
 Litigants also went to the magistrate with disputes over marriage, adoption, inheritance, and land, and these often had consequences for country revenue or taxes and tax collection.
 The Codes described offenses in detail, but the magistrate was also allowed to make an analogy to an existing provision of the code by using the rule: "Everyone who does that which ought not to be done will receive forty strokes of the light bamboo.
 If the matter is adjudged to more serious, he will be punished by eighty strokes with the heavy bamboo."
 Death sentences under the Qing were reviewed by the emperor, and serious cases of any nature could be appealed or reviewed, sometimes even to the emperor himself.